Warehouse Shelving

 2.1.1 Single Deep

-Unless specified otherwise, Selective Pallet Racking generally refers to single deep racking.
+Unless specified otherwise, a Selective Pallet Rack generally refers to single deep racking.
 Single deep selective racking is the most common type of warehouse racking for good reason.
 It is a very versatile warehouse storage solution; each pallet position can hold a different product or SKU.
 Each pallet is easily visible and it allows direct access for loading and unloading at any time.
 This ease of access also makes damage less likely.

 It is available in a range of heights and depths and changing the product mix being stored is just a matter of swapping out pallets.
 It is easy to install and dismantle and it is suitable for both fast and slow moving goods.

-Selective pallet racking systems are easy to source and are inexpensive on a cost-per-pallet position basis.
+Selective pallet rack systems are easy to source and are inexpensive on a cost-per-pallet position basis.
 A standard forklift with tines is all that is required – no need for special attachments or lift trucks.

 2.1.2 Double Deep Pallet Racking